gbdev/pandocs/src/HuC3.md

 ### 4000–7FFF — ROM Bank 00–7F [read-only]

 This area may contain any of the further 16 KiB banks of the ROM.
-It is unknown whether bank $00 can be selected here.
+Like the MBC5, bank $00 can also be mapped to this region.

 ### A000–BFFF — RAM Bank 00–03, or RTC/IR register [read/write]